Graphic with the message "STOP PLASTIC POLLUTION" in bold letters, with "STOP" in orange and "PLASTIC POLLUTION" in blue.

 What are Petrochemicals?

-These chemicals are used to manufacture plastic and other products like fertilizers and detergents.
+Fossil fuel companies extract these raw materials from the Earth and convert them into chemicals used to make plastic and other products like fertilizers and detergents.

 There are more than 120 proposed petrochemical projects in the United States today, and fossil fuel companies are working to try to create a second “petrochemicals hub” in Appalachia.